 The Path of Destiny

 Once the muzzle was secure, Rosie found herself being taken toward the building.
-She clawed and scratched, but the human didnt even react to it at all, not even when she drew blood.
-The human took her into the building, past rooms she didnt bother to try and look at closely.
-Before long, she was taken to a rather large room, and put in yet another cage.
+She clawed and scratched, but the human didn’t even react to it at all, not even when she drew blood.
+She was carried into the building, past rooms she didn’t bother to try and look at closely.
+Before long, she was brought to a rather large room, and put in yet another cage.
 The human did not take the muzzle off.

-Crescents innocent sounding voice roused Rosie from her thoughts, and she looked up, watching Crescent being taken, held by the scruff as she had been, past the room and to another.
+The teddiursa’s innocent sounding voice roused Rosie from her thoughts, and she looked up, watching him being taken, held by the scruff as she had been, past the room and to another.
 “Help…” His eyes grew wide as he realized he was being taken away from his newfound vulpix friend.
 “Help…wait…Stop them!
 Help!” he cried, suddenly alarmed.
 “Don’t let them take me!
 Hel-”

 Rain lashed down against the tall buildings of the city, dark clouds making the nighttime seem even darker.
-Padding cautiously through the alleyways, two pokémon followed a third as they made their way along nearly deserted streets as they crept around the towering human structures.
+Walking cautiously through the alleyways, two pokémon followed a third as they made their way through the gloom, occasionally glimpsing nearly deserted streets as they crept around the towering human structures.
 They counted themselves lucky that the rain seemed to be keeping most of the humans away from that section of the city.

 Snowcrystal, her fur soaked with muddy water from the streets, ran after the others as Wildflame bolted after Sid.
 After a short while they stopped, and checked around for humans before Sid led them to the side of a large building.

 Snowcrystal peered up through the rain at the side of the building, while Sid clambered up onto a windowsill and carefully opened the small window.

 “I’ve snuck in here before,” he explained.
 “This window never closes fully.
 We can go in through here.
 Unfortunately, you won’t be able to fit, miss houndoom.”